cupway/pybot-cupway/README.md

 `$ export SLACK_BOT_TOKEN="put generated token here"`

-If using a virtualenv for local Python dev, activate it:
+If using a virtualenv for local Python dev

+Install the slack client in the virtualenv:
+`$ pip install slackclient`

+Activate the virtualenv for development:
 `$ source bin/activate`